16 January, 2022 at 11:59 p.m. EST

 - The funds must be used within one (1) year of the first installment disbursement date, unless an extension is approved by the ISHLT Grants and Awards Committee.

-- The Award Recipient must be mentored/supervised by a senior member of the VAD team.
+- The Grant Recipient must be mentored/supervised by a senior member of the VAD team.

-- The Award Recipient’s institution must agree that the funds will be expended for the purpose(s) described in the application, that there is no duplicate funding for these purposes, and that no portion of the award will be used for indirect costs or institutional overheard.
+- The Grant Recipient’s institution must agree that the funds will be expended for the purpose(s) described in the application, that there is no duplicate funding for these purposes, and that no portion of the grant will be used for indirect costs or institutional overheard.

-- $2000 of the Award is to be allocated for support to travel to and attend an ISHLT Annual Meeting taking place within 2 years after the award is received.
+- $2000 of the Grant is to be allocated for support to travel to and attend an ISHLT Annual Meeting taking place within 2 years after the grant is received.

 - The results of funded research must be submitted in one of the following formats within eighteen (18) months of the first installment disbursement date: